-Fortunately there are stock images.
-All you need for a product is a logo, a background and some kind of stock image(s) suggesting what your product does.
-With a little bit of imagination you can compose something that would do.
-Or if you prefer, you can order the banner on fiverr.com, there are plenty of gigs out there where you can order a banner for $5.
+Fortunately, you can find plenty of stock images out there.
+All you need for a product is a logo, a background and some kind of stock image(s) suggesting what your product does or the problems it solves.
+With a little bit of imagination, you can compose something that would do.
+Some funny cartoons would be also a good addition.

 But what about eCovers?
 The 3D eBook covers, boxes, DVDs, video players, etc?
-Well this is another story:
+Well, this is another story.

 My eCover Maker